 2. Finance – Get on top of income and outflows, ensure your margin is good enough, ideally have a month or two or 6 money in the bank in case of slow weeks or tardy payers.
 Why trade with these poor payers?
 Collect the debts and pay your own.

 Do a basic cash flow analysis, money in, money out, selling price, cost price, profit, margin, wastage etc. Set targets and review them.
 Check the finance every week and sleep well, knowing you are on top of it.
-Book your accountant or financial adviser for one very focused hour/session/half day/whatever, show them your plan and get their advice on how you can do better.
+Book your accountant or financial advisor for one very focused hour/session/half day/whatever, show them your plan and get their advice on how you can do better.

-3. Technology – It is 2021 NOT 1994 so get the right smartphone, laptop or other tools like useful apps to keep you current.
-Make sure your email is working well, securely, syncing between your phone and computer, that your calendar is syncing, and your email signatures look sharp.
+3. Technology – It is 2023 NOT 1994 so get the right smartphone, laptop or other tools like useful apps to keep you current.
+Make sure your email is working well, securely, looking professional, syncing between your phone and computer, that your calendar is syncing, and your email signatures look sharp.
 You should have access to your cloud storage, CRM Client Relationship Management tool, accounts package and online banking and be able to access these on your smart phone.
 As a result of COVID most people are now comfortable meeting via Zoom.
 So make sure your video and audio set up all works well.

-4. Read – Buy a few books, read one a month, preferably one a week or read industry blogs.
-Google the logical terms that relate to your industry or job.
+4. Read – Buy a few books, read one a month, ideally one a week or read industry blogs.
+Google the logical terms that relate to your industry or your clients industry.
 Use Audible for audiobooks if you prefer audio or subscribe to useful industry or position related podcasts.
 Check out Youtube content if you prefer video content.
 Never stop learning or asking questions.
 Imagine attending a 60 year old GP who has not upskilled since college or an IT professional who does not stay informed.
 Here are some books I recommend. – see list here.

 7. Network – Get out and tell people about you, your company, your product or service, why it is so good, what are the benefits, showcase the proof.
-Attend a Chamber of Commerce or local Business Network meeting at least once a month.
+Attend a Chamber of Commerce or local Business Network meeting at least once a month, ideally once a week.
 Attend a seminar, trade show or other get together event at least once a week – even online.
 Remember to listen here too.
 If you listen enough you will hear what people are asking for.
 You may have the solution or can refer someone competent who has it.
 Remember to spend time with your network members, find out what they are doing and see if there is any opportunity for you to refer them or to work together in any way.
 Read my Guide to Networking if you want some tips.

-8. Sell the solutions – The ones that people want, rather than what you think they want or what you have in the store or what you have been doing for years.
-Ask what is needed, find the pain or stress points, supply the solution, but only if you have the right one.
+8. Sell the solutions – The ones that people actually want or need, rather than what you think they want or need.
+Or what you have in the store or what you have been doing for years.
+Ask potential clients what is needed, find the pain or stress points, supply the solution, but only if you have the right one.
 Ask questions and then question the answers – ‘why is that exactly?’ ‘tell me some more?’ ‘how would that be of help?’.

 10. Personal care – Stress is a killer and so is lack of personal care.
 Eat well, work on it, plan what to eat and when.
 Get some head space, make time for yourself, meditate if you can.
 I appreciate this can sound whoo whoo and hard to o do.
 If this sounds totally impossible, maybe talk to someone about this, now.
 Do some exercise, even just 20 minutes walking briskly every second day or so.
 Many of the things that happen you, are outside your control, but how you handle them is totally up to you – it is your reality to create.
-Learn to look at the circumstances from a distance and decide how to respond rather than to simply react, without being driven by basic emotional response.
+Learn to look at the circumstances from a distance and decide how to respond rather than to simply react, without being driven by any basic emotional response.
 Do not bottle up frustration, share it, talk to someone, a friend or professional.
 This is number 10 on this list, but should be treated as number 1.
 You are number 1 in your own life and probably in the lives of your immediate family.
 If you are a provider, then you have a duty of care to yourself, as well as the people you love or employ.
 (My number is at the top of the page, just in case you cannot get through to a professional, which I am not.)